Roqieux/Coding-Quiz/README.md

-#Coding Quiz ReadME
+# Coding Quiz ReadME

 ## Description

 Welcome to my coding quiz project.
 This siteis built to demonstrate javascript functionality as well as local storage functions.
 Users are able to start a quiz and score points based on their performance in the quiz.
 The 5 best scores are intended to be displayed on the page after a completed quiz.
+Project can be found here https://roqieux.github.io/Coding-Quiz/

 ## Installation